-First a little about the term 'well-being', its traditional definitions and origins:
+First a little about the term 'well-being', its traditional definitions and origins will be outlined below.

-The OED (2nd ed., revised 2005) gives the following definition for well-being:
+The OED (2nd ed., revised 2005) gives the following definition of well-being:

 In time, it is conceivable that this definition will become refined to reflect the context of work and employment.